GRBurst/rustyvulkan/refactoring.md

 - **Exact Logic Duplication**: When refactoring low-level functionality like memory allocation, it's critical to exactly match the original implementation logic to avoid subtle bugs.
 - **Function Dependencies**: Understanding inter-function dependencies is essential when refactoring - we had to refactor memory management and buffer allocation together with texture handling.
 - **API Selection**: Using the right API methods is crucial - we encountered issues when using `memory_properties()` instead of `get_mem_properties()` despite them serving a similar purpose.
 - **Error Messages**: Detailed error messages helped pinpoint the exact location of issues, making debugging faster and more focused.

+### Learnings from Step 3: Extract Buffer Management
+- **Module Organization**: Using a modern Rust module approach (with individual files rather than mod.rs) helps maintain a cleaner directory structure.
+- **Public vs Private APIs**: It's important to carefully consider which functions need to be public for use by other modules (like `find_memory_type`).
+- **Dependency Management**: Buffer and texture handling have shared dependencies on memory management, showing the importance of proper abstraction boundaries.
+- **Type Traits**: Adding derive attributes like `#[derive(Copy, Clone)]` for data structures is important for allowing operations like memory copying.